 Just as I thought I would struggle with ordering (since there is no menu here), the young Thai waitress spoken in broken Mandarin “Ni yao da de hai shi xiao de?”
 (Do you want the big or small bowl?)
 Ordering became a breeze, fortunately.

-With springy noodles, extremely thin roasted pork, and few dumplings, this reminded me somewhat of the old National library’s Nam Seng Noodles or Lavender’s Kok Kee.
+With springy noodles, extremely thin roasted pork, and few dumplings, this reminded me somewhat (say 10%) of the old National library’s Nam Seng Noodles or Lavender’s Kok Kee.
 Except Sabx2’s version had much less sauce, flavoured by what we frighteningly call as pork lard oil.
-The soup version is not as good.

-The entire plate with intestines, tau kwa, egg and preserved salted vegetables is a mouth-watering mess of brown, and the trotters are chopstick-tender smooth, soaking up the savoury braised sauce.
+The entire plate with intestines, tau kwa, egg and preserved salted vegetables was at least chopstick-tender smooth, soaking up the savoury braised sauce.

 SabX2 Pratunam Wanton Noodles